michael-milette/moodle-filter_filtercodes/README.md

 ### Why do administrators see the text of all other roles when using {ifminxxxx}Content{/ifminxxxx} tags?

-This is normal as the administrator has the permission of all other roles. the {ifmin...} tags will display content if the user has a minimum of the specified role or above.
+This is normal as the administrator has the permission of all other roles.
+The {ifmin...} tags will display content if the user has a minimum of the specified role or above.
 For example, {ifminteacher}Content here!{/ifminteacher} will display "Content here!" whether the user is a teacher, course creator, manager or administrator even if they are not a teacher.

 ### Is there a tag to display...?

-Only the tags listed in this [documentation](#usage) are currently supported.
+Only the tags listed in this [documentation](#usage) are currently supported (version on GitHub is often newer than on Moodle.org).
 We are happy to add new functionality in future releases of FilterCodes.
 Please post all requests in the [Bug Tracker](https://github.com/michael-milette/moodle-filter_filtercodes/issues).
-You'll find a link for this on the plugin's page.
+You'll also find a link for this on the plugin's page.
 The subject line should start with "Feature Request: ".

+When requesting a new tag, please provide:

-Please provide as much detail as possible on what you are trying to accomplish and, if possible, where in Moodle the information would come from.
+* As much detail as possible on what you are trying to accomplish.
+* An example of how it would be used.
+* If possible, where in Moodle the information would come from.

 Be sure to check back on your issue as we may have further questions for you.

-### How can I test to see if all of the tags are working?
+### Do you have examples, samples and ways to which tags are working in my version of FilterCodes?

-Create a Page on your Moodle site and include the following code:
+Create a Page on your Moodle site, preferably in a course, so that those tags work too, and include the following code:

 * First name [{firstname}]: {firstname}
 * Surname [{surname}]: {surname}
 * Last name [{lastname}]: {lastname}